Politics affects us all, so make sure you play your part. If you can vote, vote; and if you want to do more, then go for it!

 Get involved in the Youth Parliament

-The Youth Parliament was established in 2000 as a means of getting young people’s voices heard; whether you think this has succeeded or not, check out their website and see how you can debate issues that matter to you on the floor of the House of Commons.
+The Youth Parliament was established in 2000 as a means of getting young people’s voices heard; check out their website and see how you can debate issues that matter to you on the floor of the House of Commons.

 as well as our other pages on changing the world: